Two-Class Boosted Decision Tree

 For Minimum number of samples per leaf node, indicate the number of cases required to create any terminal node (leaf) in a tree.

 By increasing this value, you increase the threshold for creating new rules.
 For example, with the default value of 1, even a single case can cause a new rule to be created.
 If you increase the value to 5, the training data would have to contain at least 5 cases that meet the same conditions.

 For Learning rate, type a number between 0 and 1 that defines the step size while learning.

 The learning rate determines how fast or slow the learner converges on the optimal solution.
 If the step size is too big, you might overshoot the optimal solution.
 If the step size is too small, training takes longer to converge on the best solution.

 For Number of trees constructed, indicate the total number of decision trees to create in the ensemble.
 By creating more decision trees, you can potentially get better coverage, but training time will increase.

-If you set the value to 1, only one tree is produced (the tree with the initial set of parameters) and no further iterations are performed.
+This value also controls the number of trees displayed when visualizing the trained model. if you want to see or print a single tree, set the value to 1.
+However, when you do so, only one tree is produced (the tree with the initial set of parameters) and no further iterations are performed.